 Use personalized images to send customized text messages.
 Respond to each message using text, pictures or voice recording.

-TippyTalk EDU is a web-based application and stores all data within the cloud.
+TippyTalk is a web-based application and stores all data within the cloud.
 This means you will NEVER lose your history, vocabulary, and images that have been created

-You will be able to send messages to iOS and Android devices, even though TippyTalk EDU will be installed on an iPad.
+You will be able to send messages to iOS and Android devices, even though TippyTalk will be installed on an iPad.

 Our language skills change as we grow.
 As a result, all images, text, and language created within the app are fully customizable.